 A great way to speed up your development process would be to start building a snippets library.
 Most code editing programs have a snippets folder where you can create sub-folders to organize various snippets(CSS, JS, full solutions, etc).
 Try to keep only relevant solutions which you’ll actually use for project work.
 These can help to jump-start new projects and provide relief from hard-coding everything yourself.

-Preprocessors are tools which compile alternative code languages.
+Preprocessors are tools that compile alternative code languages.
 These are often used in software development but have found their way into some languages on the web.

 Newer platforms tend to focus on CSS compiling as a means of saving time during development.
 The two major CSS processing platforms will be covered in the following sections.
 If you’re interested in saving time with CSS snippets and reusable code, then definitely try your hand at either of these extension languages.